 Troubleshooting advice can be found in Table 1.

 Representative Results: A Few other cell types, such as acinar and ductal tissues, observed around the islets, suggesting the efficient isolation of islets .
-The islet purity ranged from 80 to 95% after the final hand picking up and transferring into the culture dishes.
-(Figure 1) Moreover, the protocol presented here offers an opportunity to acquire reasonable number of islets, in addition to less time for each rat, 30-45 min.
+The islet purity ranged from 80 to 95% after the final hand picking up and transferring into the culture dishes (Figure 1).
+Moreover, the protocol presented here offers an opportunity to acquire reasonable number of islets, in addition to less time for each rat, 30-45 min.

 To evaluate morphology of isolated Islets of Langerhans and expression of markers, we analyzed the islets for Insulin and Glucagon protein expression (Figure 2).
 This staining represents unique cytoarchitecture of rodent’s pancreatic islets, the vastly predominating β cells which are surrounded by a mantle of α cell.